 The targeting approach used depends on the characteristics of an account and the segments and marketing chances involved.
 Here are examples of how B2B marketers can exploit ABM in real-life

-In-person events present sales teams exciting opportunities to influence and persuade decision-makers.
-A meaningful ABM approach to events can leverage personalised invitations to prospects from targeted accounts, personalised gifts, or VIP banquets.
-Later a personalised follow up after the event will suffice.
+In-person events present sales teams with exciting opportunities to influence and persuade decision-makers.
+A meaningful ABM approach to events can leverage personalized invitations to prospects from targeted accounts, personalized gifts, or VIP banquets.
+Later a personalized follow-up after the event will suffice.

 Other than direct mail, email campaigns work well with ABM.
 A volume-based campaign can resort to marker automation.
-However, ABM crafts personalised email messages for targeted prospects in a company.
+However, ABM crafts personalized email messages for targeted prospects in a company.

-The endpoint for ABM campaigns on the web isn’t all about driving traffic through customised SEM or inbound tactics.
-When the targeted visitor gets to the website, it becomes easy to create an account-specific experience for prospects using website personalisation technology.
+The endpoint for ABM campaigns on the web isn’t all about driving traffic through customized SEM or inbound tactics.
+When the targeted visitor gets to the website, it becomes easy to create an account-specific experience for prospects using website personalization technology.

 5 Account-Based Marketing Tools You Should Be Using

-The god news with account-based marketing is that there’s a trove of tools that marketers can use to drive the best results.
-ABM based software enables marketers to identify the right decision-makers before launching a campaign.
+The good news with account-based marketing is that there’s a trove of tools that marketers can use to drive the best results.
+ABM-based software enables marketers to identify the right decision-makers before launching a campaign.
 When deployed skilfully, you no longer need to market before a neutral prospect.
 Here are ABM tools you can leverage.

 Terminus provides marketers with a dedicated suite of ABM tools.
-It has a digital marketing platform that facilitates personalised targeting on accounts.
-It’s a –star rated application that provides killer insights for the sales team terminus offers data stack analytics, ROI tracking, and reporting, among other features.
+It has a digital marketing platform that facilitates personalized targeting on accounts.
+It’s a –star-rated application that provides killer insights for the sales team terminus offers data stack analytics, ROI tracking, and reporting, among other features.